kjolley/BIGSdb_documentation/dbase_setup.rst

 describe the location of the field in question within the JSON field.
 This can be done using `JSONPath <https://en.wikipedia.org/wiki/JSONPath>`_, e.g. a field called 'predicted_serotype' at the top-level within the JSON hierarchy can be described with a JSONPath of '$.predicted_serotype'.
+Note that PostgreSQL uses a dot accessor with double-quoted key for names that contain spaces, e.g. '$.data.kpsc_k.fields."Best match type"'.

 Admins can add fields by expanding the 'Fields' selection in the admin interface and clicking the 'Add' link for 'Analysis fields':